 My cousin Mike Nelson lived in Maryland at the time, and one day he took Dad and me to Arlington Cemetery, where we saw the graves of Robert and John F. Kennedy.
 We also saw the Tomb of the Unknown Soldier and observed the changing of the guard.

-I have a picture of the group from our stake taken with Senator Frank Church from Idaho.
 We flew from Washington, D.C., to Salt Lake City, where we were scheduled to go to the Church Administration Building and meet the President of the Church, Joseph Fielding Smith.
 However, at the last minute, he was called out of town, so we met with Harold B. Lee, his first counselor.
 When we walked into his office, he had a newspaper on his desk, and I remember his concern over an airplane crash that had happened that day.
 He was concerned about the people involved, knowing that they were sons and daughters of God.
 His concern impressed me.

 July 31 to August 5, 1972, while I was the Explorer president, we rafted the middle fork of the Salmon River.
 Joe and Scott Featherstone were our guides.
 Their troop had taken many trips down the Salmon River, and they were experienced enough to be our guides.
 In the 5.5 days, we went over 90 miles.
 There were 15 boys (including the Featherstones) and one leader, Blaine Huff.
+See article in the June 1974 New Era.

 December 28–29, 1972, the Boise North Stake sponsored a trip to Salt Lake for all the Eagle Scouts.
 We toured Temple Square and met with the Presiding Bishopric.